chebfun/chebsite/download/index.md

 Chebfun is compatible with MATLAB 7.8 (R2009a) or later, and is freely available subject to [our license][license].
 Chebfun's code is open source and [available on Github][chebfun-github].
 To keep track of news about major releases, events, and other Chebfun-related, [subscribe to our mailing list][subscribelink].

-## Direct download `.zip`
+## Direct download

-The following is a link to the latest Chebfun version packaged as a `.zip`.

 - **[Download Chebfun v5 (.zip)][github-zip]**